yhzhu99/pyehr/README.md

 For a deeper dive into our research, please refer to our [paper](https://doi.org/10.48550/arxiv.2209.07805).

 ```
-@misc{gao2023comprehensive,
-      title={A Comprehensive Benchmark for COVID-19 Predictive Modeling Using Electronic Health Records in Intensive Care},
+@article{gao2024comprehensive,
+  title={A comprehensive benchmark for COVID-19 predictive modeling using electronic health records in intensive care},
-      author={Junyi Gao and Yinghao Zhu and Wenqing Wang and Yasha Wang and Wen Tang and Ewen M. Harrison and Liantao Ma},
+  author={Gao, Junyi and Zhu, Yinghao and Wang, Wenqing and Wang, Zixiang and Dong, Guiying and Tang, Wen and Wang, Hao and Wang, Yasha and Harrison, Ewen M and Ma, Liantao},
-      year={2023},
-      eprint={2209.07805},
-      archivePrefix={arXiv},
-      primaryClass={cs.LG}
+  journal={Patterns},
+  volume={5},
+  number={4},
+  year={2024},
+  publisher={Elsevier}
 }
 ```